CubicMelon/terumet/README.md

 See the changelog [Here](changelog.md)

 ## Installing
-Download the working v1.10 release from [Here](https://github.com/Terumoc/terumet/releases/tag/v1.10) or the current repo version [Here](https://github.com/Terumoc/terumet/archive/master.zip) (may NOT be functional).
+Download the working v2.0 release from [Here](https://github.com/Terumoc/terumet/releases/tag/v2.0)

+The current repo version [Here](https://github.com/Terumoc/terumet/archive/master.zip) is in-progress and is intended for **Minetest 5.0.0** which is presently in development.

 Unzip the folder into a temporary space then move/copy the subfolder **terumet** into your minetest **mods** folder.